sunset1115/Web-App/ReadME.md

 ## importio ##
 	This is wordpress plugin for crawler.
+	import.io api integrated it in order to get real time tickets information from other sites.
 	This used importio in order to get real tickets data from Livefootballtickets.com